flipcoder/textbeat/README.md

 Both note numbers and letters are supported.
 This tutorial will use 1,2,3,4,5,6,7 instead of C,D,E,F,G,A,B.
 I'm a fan of thinking about notes without implying a key.
-For this reason, decadence prefers the relative/transposed note numbers over arbitrary note names.
+For this reason, textbeat prefers the relative/transposed note numbers over arbitrary note names.
 If you're writing a song in D minor, you may choose to set the global or track key to D, making D note 1.
 (You could also set D to 6 if you're thinking modally)